 The amplification rate measures how often your content is shared.
 It’s calculated by taking the number of shares and dividing it by the number of impressions.

-For example, if your post has been seen 100 times and shared ten times, its amplification rate would be 10%.
+For example, if your post has been seen 100 times and shared 10 times, its amplification rate would be 10%.

-Amplification rate is crucial because it shows you how viral your content is—how likely people are to share it with their networks.
+The amplification rate is crucial because it shows you how viral your content is and how likely people are to share it with their networks.

 Conversation Rate